NervanaSystems/neon/doc/source/installation.rst

     cd neon; make

 This will install the files in the ``neon/.venv/`` directory and will use the python version in the default PATH.
+Note that neon would automatically download the released MKLML library that features MKL support.

 To instead force a Python2 or Python3 install, supply this as an optional parameter:

 .. code-block:: bash